Sung-Huan/ANNOgesic/docs/source/test_case.rst

 ===================

 Here we will guide you through a small test case using ANNOgesic.
-You will see most subcommands of ANNOgesic.
-The test case is a publicly available RNA-Seq from NCBI GEO that was part of a work by `Bischler et al. <http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67564>`_.
+You will see most of the subcommands of ANNOgesic.
+The test case is a public RNA-Seq data from NCBI GEO that was part of a work by `Bischler et al. <http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE67564>`_.
 The differential RNA-seq data is of Helicobacter pylori 26695.
 There will be several output files which are generated in different formats.